Overview: Interaction coaching tab

 The Feed tab allows you to view the communication between the queue user and the customer, and events that occurred throughout the interaction.

 Scorecard menu (A): The scorecard menu is where you can select which scorecard you want to complete for evaluating how well this interaction was managed.
 The options in this menu depend on the scorecard(s) configured to the queue.
-Your queue can have zero, one, or several scorecards available for you to use for evaluating the interaction.
-Your Edify admin must configure a published scorecard(s) to the queue before the scorecard populates in this menu.
+You must configure a published scorecard(s) to the queue before the scorecard populates in this menu.

-Add scorecard (B): Once you’ve selected a scorecard in the scorecard menu, the add scorecard button allows you to open a blank scorecard to fill out.
++ (Add scorecard) (B): Once you’ve selected a scorecard in the scorecard menu, the + button opens a blank scorecard to fill out.

 Search field (C): The Search field allows you to search for a specific completed scorecard for the selected interaction.